 Burgess Hill Town Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 Not all PDF documents since September 2018 are correctly formatted so that they can be navigated using the tab key.
 We are working through this to be fully compliant but have limited staff capacity.
-We aim to have completed this task by 30 April 2021.
+We believe we have completed this task which is currently being checked during an audit.

 When we publish new content we will make sure it reaches accessibility requirements.